 Our software pairs advanced 3D printing software with the first connected additive manufacturing platform.
 Our software is an integrated platform designed to help customers get from design to part quickly.
-It empowers users to take control of their manufacturing workflow in three ways:
+It empowers users to take control of their manufacturing workflow in four ways:

-• Advanced part slicing and printing.
+- Advanced part slicing and printing.
 Our software is an integrated, connected platform designed to take customers from CAD to functional part quickly.
 The browser-based workflow is secure, fast and intuitive.
 Users can design parts for printing with a single click, or drill deeply into part settings to specially optimize part properties.
-Our software fully integrates with all of Markforged's 3D printers, enabling customers to create builds, print parts, and monitor prints in a seamless workflow.

-- Integrated cloud part repository.
+Our software enables customers to create builds, print parts, and monitor prints in a seamless workflow. - •Integrated cloud part repository.
 A secure part library enables customers to dynamically manage engineering projects of any size.
 Our software's part files are securely stored and can be versioned, edited and printed anywhere.
-Easy-to-use filters and folders enable customers to quickly store and find the parts they need when they need it. - Real time enterprise-grade fleet management accessible through premium software subscriptions.
-Our premium software subscription provides a single place to manage our customers' printer fleets in real time, whether in one spot or worldwide.
-Users can benefit from automatic updates while getting analytics, usage data and live telemetry.
-Our premium software updates automatically, unlocking new features and continuously improving printer performance.
-Support is fully integrated into the software experience and is directly accessible from both part and printer pages. - Simulation.
+Easy-to-use filters and folders enable customers to quickly store and find the parts they need when they need it.
+With the launch of Digital Source, users can leverage our part library to license and 3D print parts. - Enterprise-grade fleet management.
+Our software provides a single place to manage our customers' printer fleets in real time, whether in one location or worldwide.
+Users can benefit from automatic updates while getting analytics, usage data and live telemetry. - •Analysis.
 Incorporating 3D printing into tooling and end-use applications requires confidence in the strength of the parts.
-By replacing slow and costly design/print/break testing cycles with virtual testing, the Markforged Simulation software feature can enable manufacturers to expand their use of additive manufacturing into the most demanding production applications.
+By replacing slow and costly design/print/break testing cycles with virtual testing, Markforged Simulation software can enable manufacturers to expand their use of additive manufacturing into t production applications.
+Our Performance Advisor functionality can enable users to explore the best ways to print a part that balances strength, material use and print time.